 Figure 1 shows a circuit configuration of a single-phase grid-tied inverter with an LC filter.
-In this paper, an H-bridge single-phase two-level inverter is employed due to its simplicity.
-In order to reduce the volume, the LC filter is minimized.
-In the island mode operation, the output voltage is controlled by configuring the voltage controller with the filter capacitor of the output LC filter as the control object.
-The disturbance gain of the output current i{out} $G_D(s)$ when the voltage controller is constructed by PI controller is expressed as where C_f is the capacitance of the filter capacitor, K_p is the proportional gain, T_i is the integral time, s is the Laplace operator, and the current control gain is one.
-The disturbance suppression performance worsens due to the increase of the disturbance gain, when the capacitance of the filter capacitor C_f is decreased in (1).
-Thus, it is necessary to improve the disturbance suppression performance, in order to achieve the island mode operation with the minimized LC filter.
+Owing to its simplicity, an H-bridge single-phase two-level inverter is employed in this paper.
+In order to reduce the inverter volume, the size of the LC filter is minimized.
+In the island-mode operation, the output voltage is controlled by configuring the voltage controller with the filter capacitor of the output LC filter as the control object.
+The disturbance gain of the output current $i{out} G_D(s)$ when the voltage controller is constructed using a PI controller is expressed as

+Fig. 1.
+Circuit diagram for island mode.
+In this paper, the output LC filter is minimized.